Maya Corrigan

 The Moonstone book cover

-The Woman in White has never been out of print though Collins is better known for The Moonstone (1868), often cited as the first full-length detective novel in English.
+The Woman in White has never been out of print though his later novel, The Moonstone, receives more acclaim and is better known.

 Here is a selected list of Wilkie Collins’ other novels, some only recently back in print: